Kernix13/markdown-cheatsheet/README.md

 ### Foldable text

-I'm not sure why you would use this other but here is how you would make what is similar to an accordian:
+This has the same effect as an accordian.
+I'm not sure why you would use this but here is how you would do it:

 <details>
   <summary>Title 1</summary>